xdy/twodsix-foundryvtt/CONTRIBUTING.md

 ## Coding conventions

-In order to keep to sane coding standards - aka the ones I prefer :), please use eslint with the included settings either directly supported in your IDE, or at least run eslint before you make your Pull Request.
+In order to keep to sane coding standards - aka the ones I prefer :) - please use eslint with the included settings whether directly supported in your IDE, or run manually on the command line before you make your Pull Request.
 (See https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project/ for a description of eslint)
 * You may also need a plugin/integration to support eslint.
 See https://eslint.org/docs/user-guide/integrations for where to find that  for your editor/IDE.
 (Though, you can of course run eslint manually before committing if you prefer.)
 * Depending on your editor/IDE you may have to install a plugin/integration for .editorconfig to be supported.
 See https://editorconfig.org/ for details and where to find that for your editor/IDE.
 (It is more important that you use eslint, but if your editor only supports .editorconfig at least indenting etc will use the right setting.)